Structural Concepts in Organic Chemistry

 - Tetrahedral geometry: Carbon atoms typically adopt a tetrahedral geometry, with four bonds pointing to the corners of a tetrahedron.

-- Hybridization: The orbitals of carbon atoms can hybridize to form different types of bonds, such as sigma bonds and pi bonds.
+- Hybridization: The orbitals of carbon atoms can hybridize to form different types of bonds, such as sigma (σ) bonds and pi (π) bonds.
+This leads to different geometries like sp, sp², and sp³ hybridization.

-- Molecular shape: The shape of a molecule is determined by the arrangement of the atoms and the bonds between them.
+- Molecular shape: The shape of a molecule is determined by the arrangement of the atoms and the bonds between them, influencing its properties and reactivity.
+Factors like bond angles and lone pairs significantly impact the shape.

 Equipment and Techniques